-- Some artificial nipples used for feeding infants
+- Some artificial nipples help feed infants.

-- Muscular, neurological, or other physiological abnormalities
+- Muscular, neurological, or other physiological abnormalities.

 - Unilateral thrust – in which the bite is typically open on either side.

-- Bilateral thrust – posterior teeth from the first bicuspid through back molars can be open on both sides and the anterior bite is closed.
+- Bilateral thrust – posterior teeth from the first bicuspid through back molars can be open on both sides, and the anterior bite is closed.
 The bilateral thrust is the most difficult to correct.

 - Closed bite thrust – both the upper and lower teeth are spread apart and flared out.
 The closed bite thrust is typically a double protrusion.